 Asbestos Surveys

-Often, the first step towards compliance with the Control of Asbestos Regulations 2006 is to identify any asbestos containing materials (ACMs) that may be present, recording the location, type and condition and assessing the risk of exposure.
-The best way to achieve this is by undertaking an asbestos survey in accordance with the Health and Safety Executive document MDHS100.
+In most cases, the first step towards compliance with the Control of Asbestos Regulations (CAR) 2012 is to identify any asbestos containing materials (ACMs) that may be present, recording the location, type and condition and assessing the risk of exposure.
+The best way to achieve this is by undertaking an Asbestos Management Survey in accordance with the Health and Safety Executive document HSG264.

-Working in conjunction with our carefully selected UKAS accredited partners, PL Consulting is able to provide the right type of survey to suit your individual requirements together with the assurance of the highest quality and efficiency.
+PL Consulting can assist in determining the right type of survey to suit your individual requirements together with the assurance of the highest quality and efficiency.

 Remember – an asbestos survey is only the beginning of your duty to manage asbestos.